gsudre/lab_notes/166-explaning_results.md

 enrichment results here are the ones we've been looking at for a while.
 The enrichment to Gene Ontology had nothing earth-shattering either.

-## WGCNA_WG_pmACC

-This was my first stab at network analysis with the PM data.
-I only ran it for the ACC, and it gave 3 clusters nominally associated with Diagnosis (p < .05), here referenced as black, yellow, and royalblue.
-The enrichment results for those clusters somewhat mirror what we saw when enriching the actual PM results.
-WCGNA might be more powerful if they survive some FDR threshold after removing non-robust clusters.
-Not sure if they will (in fact, I can't even tell whether those 3 clusters are robust).
-That's the next step.

 # TODO
  * run DX*brain for PM brain
- * beef up WGCNA results
-   * check ACC clusters robustness
-   * make pictures of the genes there
-   * repeat everything for Caudate
  * check PRS to ABCD imputation overlap (regardless of circularity)
- * check how diagnosis for each brain bank was conducted
  * run more traditional DTE and DTU pipelines while paper is being written
- * run FUSION